safriaduo/heroes-of-hecanos/docs/infrastructure/TERRAFORM.md

 private key, you may find it easier to put the private key in a file, and reference it as `file://myPrivateKey.txt` in the script.

+Notes: You can also create them directly inside the AWS console.

 ## Configuring Terraform for your AWS Account

 Once the providers are configured and secrets have been created in AWS SSM